JinayJain/gpt-anywhere/README.md

 # How to Contribute
 1. Install Yarn if you have not already.
 To install yarn, follow the instructions [here](https://classic.yarnpkg.com/en/docs/getting-started)
+2. Install Tauri, which is one of the dependencies for this project.
+For instructions for installing Tauri, follow the prerequisites page on their website linked [here](https://tauri.app/v1/guides/getting-started/prerequisites/).
-2. Clone this repository from [https://github.com/JinayJain/gpt-anywhere](https://github.com/JinayJain/gpt-anywhere) or with the command: `git clone git@github.com:JinayJain/gpt-anywhere.git`
+3. Clone this repository from [https://github.com/JinayJain/gpt-anywhere](https://github.com/JinayJain/gpt-anywhere) or with the command: `git clone git@github.com:JinayJain/gpt-anywhere.git`
-3. Run `yarn install` to install all necessary packages
+4. Run `yarn install` to install the rest of the dependencies
-4. Commit your changes to your local repository
+5. Commit your changes to your local repository
-5. Create a pull request in the main repository for your changes
+6. Create a pull request in the main repository for your changes

 # Contributers
 * [JinayJain](https://github.com/JinayJain)